How to Use a Limiter to Boost Voice Recording Levels in DaVinci Resolve

 Limiters and Compression

 Limiters are an often-misunderstood tool that is easily with a compressor.
 While similar, they achieve different results.
-If you would like to know more about the on limiters, compression, the differences between them and how they work, check out this article: A Beginner’s Introduction to Limiters.
-We also compression in our tutorial about how to sweeten spoken-word audio in Fairlight.
+If you would like to know more about the background on limiters, compression, the differences between them and how they work, check out this article: A Beginner’s Introduction to Limiters.
+We also cover compression in our tutorial about how to sweeten spoken-word audio in Fairlight.

 How to Use a Limiter in Fairlight